ajtomato/PythonTutorial/README.md

 ### 8.7.
 Predefined Clean-up Actions

 Some objects define standard clean-up actions to be undertaken when the object is no longer needed, regardless of whether or not the operation using the object succeeded or failed.
 The _with_ statement allows objects like files to be used in a way that ensures they are always cleaned up promptly and correctly.

+## 9. Classes

+### 9.1.
+A Word About Names and Objects

+### 9.2.
+Python Scopes and Namespaces

+The _nonlocal_ statement causes the listed identifiers to refer to previously bound variables in the nearest enclosing scope excluding globals.

+The _global_ statement is a **declaration** which holds for the entire current code block.

+#### 9.2.1.
+Scopes and Namespaces Example